danielward27/flowjax/docs/getting_started.rst

    >>> bijection.inverse(y)  # shapes must match!
    Array(1., dtype=float32)

-You can also compute the log determinant alongside the forward or inverse transformation:
+You can also compute the log absolute value of the Jacobian determinant alongside the forward or inverse transformation

 .. doctest::